-Data Field Instructions for Form Completion If the resident has not left the facility for more than 2 calendar days, then the date of current admission should not change.
-Date of current admission must occur BEFORE the date of event Example: A resident is transferred from your facility to an acute care facility on June 2, 2018 and returns on June 5, 2018, the current admission date would be 06/05/2018.
+D 1 D: 11 Data Field Instructions for Form Completion If the resident has not left the facility for more than 2 calendar days, then the date of current admission should not change.
+Description PEFORE the date of county PEFORE the date of co Date of current admission must occur BEFORE the date of event Example : A resident is transferred from your facility to an acute care facility on June 2, 2018 and returns on June 5, 2018, the current admission date would be 06/05/2018.
 One week later, the same resident goes to the ED for evaluation on June 12, 2018 and returns on June 13, 2018.
 The date of current admission stays 06/05/2018.
 Event Type Required .
 Event type = UTI.
 Date of Event Required : Enter the date when the first clinical evidence (signs or symptoms) of infection were documented or the date the specimen used to meet the infection criteria was collected, whichever comes first .
 Note : Date of event must occur AFTER the current admission date.
 Enter date using this format: MM/DD/YYYY.
 Example : A resident had an indwelling urinary catheter (also called a Foley catheter) in place and had documentation of new suprapubic pain on June 1 st .
 The resident had a urine specimen collected and sent for culture June 3 rd .
 The Date of Event would be June 1 st since this is the date of symptom onset and occurred before the date of culture collection.
 Resident Care Location Required .
 Enter the location where the resident was residing on the Date of Event.
 Primary Resident Service Type Required.
 Check the single primary service that best represents the type of care the resident is receiving on the Date of Event : Long-term general nursing, long-term dementia, long-term psychiatric, skilled nursing/short-term rehab (subacute), ventilator, bariatric, or hospice/palliative.
 Has resident been transferred from an acute care facility in the past 4 weeks?
-Required .
-Select "Yes" if the resident has been an inpatient of an acute care facility (Hospital, Long-term acute care hospital, or acute inpatient rehabilitation facility only) and was directly admitted to your facility in the past 4-weeks, otherwise, select "No".
-Note : An ED visit and/or outpatient visit (physician's office) is excluded since these outpatient visits do not represent and an inpatient admission.
+Required.
+Select "Yes" if the resident has been an inpatient of an acute care facility (hospital, Long-term acute care hospital, or acute inpatient rehabilitation facility only) and was directly admitted to your facility in the past four weeks (specifically 28 days, with the day of specimen collection being day 1) prior to the current event date.
+Otherwise, select "No".
+Note: An ED visit and/or outpatient visit (physician's office) is excluded since these outpatient visits do not represent an inpatient admission.
 If yes, date of last transfer from acute care to your facility?
 Conditionally required: If the resident was transferred from acute care to your facility in the past 4-weeks, enter the most recent date of transfer using format: MM/DD/YYYY.
 If yes, did resident have an indwelling urinary catheter at the time of transfer to your facility?
 Conditionally required: Select "Yes" if the resident was transferred from acute care to your facility with an indwelling urinary catheter (also called a Foley catheter); otherwise, select "No".